Manchester United to leave Old Trafford as Sir Jim Ratcliffe announces plans for new 100,000-seater ground

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW 📺

-The new stadium will feature an umbrella design which, according to its architects, will harvest solar energy and rain water.
+The new stadium, referred to as 'New Trafford' in a briefing document, will feature an umbrella design which, according to its architects, will harvest solar energy and rain water.

-It will also include three masts that will make the new stadium visible from 40km away.
+It will also include three masts that will make it visible from 40km away.

 In an intriguing aside, United believe the new stadium will therefore be visible, on a clear day, from 'the outskirts of Liverpool'.